Ettore Gotti Tedeschi: Head of the Institute for Works of Religion

 Tedeschi became president of the Institute for Works of Religion in 2009.
 This was two years after Paolo Cipriani had become the director of the bank, and it was initially believed that Gotti Tedeschi would continue the reforms brought about by Cipriani.
 These included making sure that only approved accounts existed and that transactions were adequately tracked.

 Tedeschi was investigated due to a money laundering scandal in 2010 but no charges were brought against him.

-In May, 2012, Tedeschi was forced from his position at the Institute for Works of Religion, due to a no-confidence vote by the board of directors and was temporarily succeeded by the German, Ronaldo Hermann Schmitz.
+In May 2012, Tedeschi was forced from his position at the Institute for Works of Religion, due to a no-confidence vote by the board of directors and was temporarily succeeded by the German, Ronaldo Hermann Schmitz.
 The Vatican stated that Tedeschi was removed "because he failed to fulfill the primary functions of his office".
-On the one hand, Tedeschi stated his removal was because he wanted transparency and other people connected with the bank opposed this, but he also confirmed to prosecutors that he came to the office only two days a week, spending the vast majority of his time as the head of Spain’s Banco Santander office in Milan.
+On the one hand, Tedeschi stated his removal was because he wanted transparency and other people connected with the bank opposed this, but he also confirmed to prosecutors that he came to the office only two days a week, spending the vast majority of his time as the head of Spain's Banco Santander office in Milan.
 The vice-president of the board, Ronaldo Schmitz, a former executive director of Deutsche Bank, wrote to the secretary of state to say that he would resign if the then president were not removed.

 Tedeschi stated that he was targeted specifically because he was seeking information on the non-religious accounts at the bank.

 Raid

 In a separate case, on 5 June 2012, Tedeschi's home in Piacenza Italy was raided along his two work offices in Milan.
-This was as part of a corruption probe into Giuseppe Orsi of defense contractor Finmeccanica, related to the sale of twelve helicopters to India. where Tedeschi was considered an informed witness.
+This was as part of a corruption probe into Giuseppe Orsi of defense contractor Finmeccanica, related to the sale of twelve helicopters to India, in which Tedeschi was considered an informed witness.